KDesp73/webc/README.md

 <!--toc:end-->

-> [!IMPORTANT]
+> [!WARNING]
-> WARNING: This C library is in the early stages of development and is not yet ready for production use.
+> This C library is in the early stages of development and is not yet ready for production use.
 > The API, functionality, and overall stability of the library are subject to change without notice.
 > Use this library at your own risk.
 We strongly recommend against using this library in any mission-critical or production systems.
 > Please report any issues or feedback to the project maintainers.
 Further development and stabilization of